I love the audio. All of my best ideas come from walking around and listening to audio.

 It was even more painful because I wanted to do this.
 I enjoyed being at university and was frustrated that I could not read at the speed and pace required.

-After a series of tests at the university education support centre, I’d be tested positive for dyslexia and which was somewhere between relief and distress.
+After a series of tests at the university education support centre, I have tested positive for dyslexia and which was somewhere between relief and distress for me.

 These sessions opened me up to the value of self-development and learning.